OpenITI/Adding_New_Texts_To_OpenITI/README.md

     obituary notices of persons whose exact dates of death could not be stated.
 The relation of the extent of the general narrative to that of the obituary notices is, on an average, 1 to 6 or 7.
+BibTitle: include here the title as it appears in the printed edition ()
+BibPlace: place of publication
+BibPublisher: publisher and edition number
+BibEditor: name of the editor
+BibPlace: place of publication
+BibDate: year of publication
 ```

 # Repository structure